discordx-ts/discordx/README.md

 # 💡 Why discordx?

-With `discordx`, we intend to provide latest upto date package to build bots with many features, such as multi-bot, simple commands, pagination etc. **Updated daily with discord.js changes**.
+With `discordx`, we intend to provide latest upto date package to build bots with many features, such as multi-bot, simple commands, pagination, music etc. **Updated daily with discord.js changes**.

 If you have any issues or feature requests, Please open an issue at [Github](https://github.com/oceanroleplay/discord.ts/issues) or join [discord server](https://discord.gg/yHQY9fexH9)